Amateur radio station N0XMZ.

 A view of the home office.
 There are a few computers and servers, all doing their thing.
 All machines run Kubuntu and yes, the Commodore 64 still works, including the disks that were made in the 80s.

-There are two Dell servers here, hosting 6 virtual machines that do protein folding simulations for Standford University's Folding@Home distributed computing project.
+This computer and two others in the house have virtual machines that do protein folding simulations for Standford University's Folding@Home distributed computing project.
 The project studies how proteins misfold and how that leads to diseases like Alzheimer's and cancer.

 Besides radio, computers, and electronics, I also study biology, specifically how genetics and epigenetics are implicated in various forms of cancer.
 In the US, 1 of every 2 men and 1 of every 3 women will get cancer at some point in their lives.
 That alone should encourage us all to live a healthy lifestyle and and get a checkup annually.